 Under the employment agreements, if the executive's employment terminates due to death, Disability (as defined below) or retirement, the executive would generally not be entitled to severance benefits except as follows.
 In the event of an executive's death, we would be obligated to continue coverage of such executive's dependents (if any) under all benefit plans and programs for a period of six months at no charge to the dependents.
 Additionally, under the Annual Incentive Plan, in the event of termination due to death or Disability and, in the case of Mr. Janik, his retirement, each executive (or his beneficiaries) would be entitled to receive a prorated portion of his annual performance bonus for the year of termination.
-As a participant in the LTIP, Mr. Hagelin would remain 100% vested in his account balance and would receive a lump sum distribution.
-The restricted stock units that we granted to the named executive officers in March 2013 and 2014 also provide for continued vesting upon retirement after age 65 or after age 55 with ten years of service.
+The restricted stock units that we granted to the named executive officers in March 2013, 2014 and 2015 also provide for continued vesting upon retirement after age 65 or after age 55 with ten years of service.